puppetlabs/cs-summit-hands-on/04_integrate_with_gitlab.md

 1. In the CD4PE GUI, click the "Integrate Source Control" button at the top of the window,
     1. (Or if you've dismissed that, click "Settings" then "Source Control")
 1. Click "GitLab",
-1. Set the "Host" to https://summitXgitlab0.classroom.puppet.com (Note: everyone uses gitlab0 regardless of student number),
+1. Set the "Host" to https://summitX-gitlab.classroom.puppet.com
 1. Paste the access token that you just generated from GitLab,
 1. Click "Add credentials",
 1. CD4PE will validate that they work,